PhPeKe/grid/README.md

 # grid
 In a future world houses all have solar panels that produce energy.
-This energy has to be stored in batteries and for this batteries have to be placed and connected to houses. http://heuristieken.nl/wiki/index.php?title=SmartGrid
+This energy has to be stored in batteries and for this batteries have to be placed and connected to houses.

+http://heuristieken.nl/wiki/index.php?title=SmartGrid

 ## Program usage
 To run this program flags can be used.
-To run it on district 1 with random sorting houses and a greedy way of connecting them while producing a plot and saving the district to a csv file the user would have to run

-    "main.py -d 1 -s random -m greedy -sv csv -p"

-for more info on flags use **"main.py --help"**

     usage: main.py [-h] [-d {1,2,3}] [-p] [-s {ascending,descending,random}]
                    [-m {greedy,random}] [-sv {csv,verbose}] [-k KMEANSIT]